vijayshankarkumar/Competitive-Programming-Cheat-Sheet/README.md

   return left;
  ```

 - Binary search can be used to find the last or the nth possible solution within the search space if it follows 1 1 1 1 1 1 0 0 0 0 0 0 0  pattern in serach space.
-(1 means possible and 0 means not possible)
+(1 means possible and 0 means not possible).
+For example, this pattern arises in finding the kth smallest or larget element in the sequence where finding the complete sequence is not feasible.
+In that case, define **left** as the number of elements which are smaller than or equal to **K** and **right** as the number of elements which are greater than **k** and perform binary search over **left** and **right**, then in the end **left** will point to kth smallest element.

 - Any dynamic programming problem that involves finding optimal solution can be solved using binary search, it cannot be the optmized solution but it still be faster than the brute force.
 For example finding the longest common substring can be solved in O(n * m) * log (m) time which is slower than O(n * m).